Measuring developer productivity via humans

 • If you change any wording, you must do rigorous statistical tests.

 In survey parlance, ”good surveys” means “valid and reliable” or “demonstrating good psychometric properties.”
-Validity is the degree to which a survey item actually measures the construct you desire to measure.
-Reliability is the degree to which a survey item produces consistent results from your population and over time.
+Validity is the degree to which a survey item measures the construct you desire to measure.
+Reliability is the degree to which a survey item produces consistent results from your population over time.

-But good survey design is just one aspect of running successful surveys.
+However, good survey design is just one aspect of running successful surveys.
 Additional challenges include participation rates, data analysis, and knowing how to act on data.
 Below are some of the best practices we’ve learned.

 Segment results by team and persona

-Free text comments are often most valuable
+Free text comments are often the most valuable

 Compare results against benchmarks

 Comparative analysis can help contextualize data and help drive action.
 For example, developer sentiment toward code quality commonly skews negative, making it difficult to identify true problems or gauge their magnitude.
-The more actionable data point is: “Aare our developers more frustrated about code quality than other teams or organizations?”
+The more actionable data point is: “Are our developers more frustrated about code quality than other teams or organizations?”
 Teams with lower sentiment scores than their peers and organizations with lower scores than their industry peers can surface notable opportunities for improvement.

 Use transactional surveys where appropriate